Giftbit/currencyapi/apiary-sources/sections/homepage.md

 With customer accounts in place you can learn your customers' purchase history and drive engagement using promotions.

 ### Promotions
-A Lightrail promotion is rule-based value that is attached to gift cards or accounts Promotions can be used to incentive customers "when" to buy, along with "what" to buy.
+A Lightrail promotion is rule-based value that is attached to gift cards or accounts.
+Promotions can be used to incentive customers "when" to buy, along with "what" to buy.
 For example, a promotion could be a _$10 off boxing week sale_ or _$5 off if your purchase is over $25_; the possibilities are endless.